pmeeny/CI-MS1-RestaurantWebsite/README.md

 4. The modal was not appearing on phone and tablet devices .
 Issue was the modal was incorrectly under this div, and only the button should be under this div <div class="d-none d-lg-block d-xl-block">

 ## Deployment

+The website was deployed on GITHub pages (https://pages.github.com/)

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).